curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-03-22-label-nodes-and-debugging-cursor-s-position.markdown

 ## Conclusion

-This was kind of a *placeholder post*, but it was a good excuse for introducing a new node type and I think it's useful to get feedback on the cursor's position for debugging purpose.
+This was kind of a *placeholder post*, but it served as a good opportunity to introduce a new node type and I think it's useful to get feedback on the cursor's position for debugging purpose.

 In the next post, as soon as I have the design prototype of the first game scene